Gardner Museum Heist —Blog

 I shared the email with Amore who then emailed me, "Another caveat: I meant to tell you: If you have "Master Thieves," you'll note that a woman named Donna is quoted regarding George Reissfelder.
 I know her well.
 She told me that she told Kurkjian she would only talk on the condition of anonymity.
 He agreed.
 Then he listed her name AND the town she lives in now."

-"Hi Kerry: I happened upon your website for the Gardner theft, and was impressed with how factual and comprehensive it was.
+In his email to me he said: "Hi Kerry: I happened upon your website for the Gardner theft, and was impressed with how factual and comprehensive it was.
 Congratulations.
 But I don't think you gave full enough attention to the reporting - and the speculation that I built on that reporting - on Donati-Ferrara account.
 Plus while I may have overlooked it, I didn't see anything on the connection between Donati and Robert Guarente that I had in "Master Thieves," the LAST SEEN podcast and The Globe, and how that friendship may provide an explanation of what happened to the paintings.
 Keep up the good work.
 It's good to see that you've put all that hard work you've spent on the case presented in an orderly, worthwhile fashion."

-In a 2012 Boston Globe article by Kurkjian wrote: "Guarente knew Robert Donati, one of the first potential suspects named."
-That is the complete extent of the Boston Globe's coverage of any connection between Donati and Guarente to date.
-There is no evidence supporting this claim in the story.
-In 1997 the Boston Globe reported that, "The FBI says it has no evidence linking either Houghton or Donati to the crime."
+There is no evidence supporting this claim in the story, and in 1997 the Boston Globe reported that, "The FBI says it has no evidence linking either Houghton or Donati to the crime."

 In one article Kurkjian supports his claim that Guarente might be involved, by asserting without any evidence that after he got out of prison Guarente invited old friends up to his new home in Maine.
 "Among those he hosted was Robert Donati of Revere, and David Turner of Braintree, whose names have been associated for years with the Gardner theft."